 Research Centers and Programs

-- Levin College Forum: Known as the place "where the community gathers to discuss challenges, create opportunities, and celebrate accomplishments", the Levin College Forum Program is a catalyst for thoughtful public debate, innovative thinking, new ideas, and timely action addressing critical issues that impact Northeast Ohio.
+- Levin College Forum: The Levin College Forum Program is a catalyst for thoughtful public debate, innovative thinking, new ideas, and timely action addressing critical issues that impact Northeast Ohio.
 The work of the forum is based on the premise that an informed and engaged citizenry is a valuable asset for the region's future growth and prosperity.
-This program is part of the Center for Community Planning and Development.
+The program is part of the Center for Community Planning and Development.

-- Northern Ohio Data & Information Service (NODIS): The Northern Ohio Data and Information Service (NODIS) is designated by the State of Ohio and the U.S. Bureau of the Census as the regional data center for northern Ohio.
-NODIS is a leader in the use of information technology, particularly geographic information systems (GIS) and provides data analysis, mapping and programming, technical assistance, and training services.
+- Northern Ohio Data & Information Service (NODIS): The Northern Ohio Data and Information Service (NODIS) is designated by the State of Ohio and the U.S. Bureau of the Census as the regional data center for Northern Ohio.
+NODIS is a leader in the use of information technology, particularly geographic information systems (GIS) and provides data analysis, mapping, technical assistance, and training services.

-Water Resilient Cities Program: Under the guidance of Dr. Wendy Kellogg, The Water Resilient Cities Program endeavors to expand the work of Levin College in environmental policy, planning and management.
+Water Resilient Cities Program: Under the guidance of Dr. Wendy Kellogg, the Water Resilient Cities Program expands the work of Levin College in environmental policy, planning, and management.